unioslo/harborapi/docs/usage/models.md

 asyncio.run(main())
 ```

-Again, we are assisted by the IDE when creating the model instance:
+Again, we are assisted by the IDE when creating the model instance we pass to the method:

 ![IDE screenshot showing the types of the model fields](../img/usage/models/autocomplete2.png)

+We get IDE autocompletion for the different fields when constructing the model instance:

 ![IDE screenshot showing autocomplete for a project model instance](../img/usage/models/autocomplete3.png)

+When assigning a value to a field, we can see the type of the field:

 ![IDE screenshot showing the type of a model field](../img/usage/models/autocomplete4.png)

 ## String fields with 'true' and 'false' values in API spec